Appointat/LeAgent/README.md

 In addition, TraceTalk supports what we call 'selfish data.'
 Our database currently hosts over 400 documents in private domains 🔐, and yet we're just scratching the surface of the model's capacity.

 We also acknowledge that interactions may occasionally veer off-topic or include inappropriate content 🙅.
-To manage such situations, we've built in mechanisms to filter out these interactions and guide the conversation back to its intended course 🧭.
+To manage such situations, we've built in mechanisms to filter out these interactions and guide the conversation back to its intended course.

 In essence, TraceTalk is more than a chatbot—it's the next step in interactive learning.
-Our commitment to comprehensive implementation and meticulous project management ensures not only accurate and relevant responses but a seamless, informative, and engaging user experience 🌟.
+Our commitment to comprehensive implementation and meticulous project management ensures not only accurate and relevant responses but a seamless, informative, and engaging user experience.
 Welcome to the future of conversation, and welcome to TraceTalk 🚀.

 An answer from _TraceTalk_: